codeface-io/SwiftObserver/Documentation/specific-patterns.md

 // objc[89748]: Cannot form weak reference to instance (0x600000c8a5e0) of class NSTextView.
 It is possible that this object was over-released, or is in the process of deallocation.
 ~~~

-So, once again, we use an owned messenger but without direct conformance to `CustomObservable`:
+So, once again, we use a stored messenger without direct conformance to `CustomObservable`:

 ~~~swift
 class MyTextView: NSTextView {